bossardl/Remote-physiotherapy/README.md

   <img src="https://github.com/bossardl/Remote-physiotherapy/assets/90336628/a2842582-3669-4ab9-840a-92dc9c16e1ca.gif" alt="Upper limb rehabilitation at home" />
 </div>

+Disclaimer:
+I own the code and the video.
+This is a research project conducted under the supervision of Pr.
+Cedric Pradalier at Georgia Tech Europe.

 # PART 1

 Run real-time detection OpenPose on gpu (too slow on cpu) and run the code to validate the position in parallel.